Writing for the web course – customised staff training

 • write for both mobile and desktop screens

-• write short sentences that pull readers in
+• craft short sentences that pull readers in

 • create effective call to actions and link text (hint: “click here” links are bad)